JumpIfZero/public-wiki-and-bugs/commands/consume_all.md

 ## Notes

+- Wildcards are supported with this command
-- To find itemIDs, you can use kittykeys event logger or dev tools
+- To find itemIDs, you can use kittykeys debug tab or dev tools
-- To find id, you can use kittykeys click logger - do not shift click items
+- To find identifier, you can use kittykeys click logger - do not shift click items

 ## Demos